 The largest numbers of Eritrean refugees escape by land.
 When they first cross an overland border, their experiences differ, depending on whether they have fled to Ethiopia or to Sudan.
 Each of those two countries, working in concert with the United Nations High Commissioner for Refugees (UNHCR), commonly accepts the arrivals as lawful, or at least “prima facie,” refugees.
 In addition, those who arrive in Ethiopia are relatively safe.
 But in recent years some in Sudan have been kidnapped en route to refugee camps, en route to or in major urban centers, or even within the camps themselves.
 The kidnappers are either traffickers who will sell the hostages for purposes of extortion and torture, or Eritrean agents who will drag the hostages back to Eritrea to be imprisoned, tortured or killed.
 In early 2015, UNHCR reported that almost all female survivors of the trafficking in Sudan whom it had identified in 2014 had been sexually assaulted or raped.
-Of great concern are continuing reports that the Sudanese government itself, sometimes through its notorious Janjaweed militias, has been arresting Eritrean refugees and refouling, or deporting, them back to Eritrea, where a dire fate awaits them.
+Of great concern are continuing reports that the Sudanese government itself, sometimes through its notorious Janjaweed militias (now reconstituted and officially embraced by the government as the Rapid Security Forces), has been arresting Eritrean refugees and refouling, or deporting, them back to Eritrea, where a dire fate awaits them.
+In mid-2017, reports of significant numbers of Eritreans so arrested and refouled arose repeatedly.

 A much smaller number of Eritreans escape their country overland into Djibouti and live as refugees there.